The Dangers of Inadequate Breastfeeding

 · Know your newborn’s daily weight during your hospital stay.
 Weight loss > 7% of birth weight signifies breastfeeding problems and requires prompt evaluation according to AAP guidelines.

 · Have a newborn follow-up appointment within 1 – 2 days of hospital discharge.
-The AAP recommends that all exclusively breastfed newborns be evaluated by a paediatrician at 3 – 5 days of age to examine for adequate fluid intake, any evidence of jaundice or dehydration, to identify any breastfeeding problems and to provide additional support and/or resources to parents as needed.
+The AAP recommends that all exclusively breastfed newborns be evaluated by a pediatrician at 3 – 5 days of age to examine for adequate fluid intake, any evidence of jaundice or dehydration, to identify any breastfeeding problems and to provide additional support and/or resources to parents as needed.

-Lastly, I would like to ask all my readers to ponder this question: Is breastfeeding with supplementation with formula so wrong?
+Lastly, I would like to ask all my readers to ponder this question: Is breastfeeding with formula supplementation so wrong?
 What is imperative is that the newborn is nourished.
 Dehydrated and many jaundiced newborns are fed formula as a result of inadequate breastfeeding.
 Why wait until the newborns are sick before supplementing when there are signs of inadequate breastfeeding?
-Some experts talk of nipple confusion but everyday I see newborns who exclusively breastfeed well all day even though they take formula at night.
+Some experts talk of nipple confusion but every day, I see newborns who exclusively breastfeed well all day even though they take formula at night.
 I did both and my children still preferred my breast.
 As long as the mother offers her breast first for each feeding before she supplements, there is no such thing as nipple confusion.
 My main point here is supplementing with formula should not be so stigmatized that mothers whose newborns need supplementation feel they have failed as mothers.
 I have seen mothers cry for choosing to supplement even though it was the right decision because of this.
 This perception of failure could contribute to postpartum depression.
 A mother should never feel she made a wrong choice or failed for assuring her newborn is nourished.
 Amidst the push for all mothers to breastfeed, let’s not forget the newborn and its most basic need: adequate nutrition.

 1. Pelleboer, R., Bontemps, S., Verkerk, P., Van Dommelen, P., Pereira, R., & Van Wouwe, J. (2009).
 A nationwide study on hospital admissions due to dehydration in exclusively breastfed infants in the Netherlands: Its incidence, clinical characteristics, treatment and outcome.
 Acta Paediatrica, 98, 107.